-The structural changes of recent years also show that the growth in employment in Bonn has been initiated in particular by the services sector and that this is where the greatest impetus for growth and new jobs can be seen.
-For this reason, the share of the service sector in all employees has systematically increased to 92.4% in recent years.
-By contrast, the manufacturing industry as a whole has lost some of its importance in the economic structure, though not so much because of the absolute change in employment figures (which fluctuate roughly between 13,500 and 14,000 employees) as because of the strong dynamic growth in employment in selected branches of the service sector.
+The structural changes of recent years show that employment growth in Bonn has been initiated in particular by the service sector and that this is where the greatest growth impulses or new jobs can be seen.
+Therefore, the share of the service sector in all employees has systematically increased in recent years to now 93 percent.
+In contrast, the manufacturing industry as a whole has lost importance in the economic structure, although this is less due to the absolute change in employment figures (these have fluctuated between 13,000 and 14,000 employees in recent years) than to the strong dynamic growth in employment in selected branches of the service sector.

 Translated with www.DeepL.com/Translator (free version)